The Kippah and Tallit

 Customary Jewish ritual garb is available for those who enter our Sanctuary.
 Traditionally, the head is covered as a sign of respect, and awareness that God is always above us.
 The head covering is called a kippah in Hebrew, or a yarmulke in Yiddish.
 A kippah may be worn by anyone, and at any service.

 There are also prayer shawls available.
 This garment is called a tallit (sometimes also pronounced as tallis.
 The plural is tallitot ortalleisim.)
 The tallit goes back to a Biblical mandate and is meant as a symbolic reminder of one’s commitment to the commandments of Jewish life.
 Tallitot are worn by Jewish worshippers during morning services.
-(The leader of the service will wear a prayershawl during an evening service, but customarily congregants do not.)

 Once reserved only for men, the kippah and tallit are today available to men and women equally.
 As a Reform synagogue, Temple Shalom views the wearing of these traditional ritual items as optional.